Newman's Own

 Newman's Own is an American food company headquartered in Westport, Connecticut.
-Founded in 1982 by actor Paul Newman and author A. E. Hotchner, the company donates all of its after-tax profits to charity through Newman's Own Foundation, a private nonprofit foundation that supports child-focused programs.
+It is best known for its salad dressing, frozen pizza, cookies, lemonade, and dog treats.
+Founded in 1982 by actor Paul Newman and author A.E.
+Hotchner, the company donates all of its after-tax profits to charity through Newman's Own Foundation, a private nonprofit foundation that supports child-focused programs.

 History

-The brand started in 1982 with a homemade salad dressing that Paul Newman and A. E. Hotchner prepared themselves and gave to friends as gifts.
+The brand started in 1982 with a homemade salad dressing that Paul Newman and A.E.
+Hotchner prepared themselves and gave to friends as gifts.
 The successful reception of the salad dressing led Newman and Hotchner to commercialize it for sale, financing it with $20,000 each as seed money.
-Afterward, they also produced spaghetti sauce, lemonade, popcorn, fruit cocktail juices, frozen pizza, salsa, grape juice, and several other products.
-Newman's Own premium wines was launched in 2008.
-Each label features a picture of Newman, dressed in a different costume to represent the product.
+Afterward, they also produced spaghetti sauce, lemonade, popcorn, frozen pizza, salsa, and several other products; Newman's Own premium wines product line was launched in 2008.
 The company incorporated humor into its label packaging, as in the label for its first salad dressing in 1982, "Fine Foods Since February".
-Many of the stories on the food labels were made up.